seanbreckenridge/calcurse-load/README.md

 ---

-The `gcal` calcurse hook tries to read any JSON files in the calcurse_load directory for Google Calendar events.
+The `gcal` calcurse hook tries to read any `gcal_index`-created JSON files in the `$XDG_DATA_HOME/calcurse_load/gcal/` directory.
 If theres description/extra information for events from Google Calendar, this attaches corresponding notes to each calcurse event.
 Specifically, it:

 - Loads the calcurse appointments file
 - Removes any Google Calendar events (which are tagged with `[gcal]`)